FlowFuse/website/src/blog/2023/06/Flowforge-as-a-No-Code-Ethernet_IP-to-Profinet-Protocol-Converter.md

 ![Mock production facility](./images/ethip-to-profinet/e-to-p-1.png "FlowForge Mock production facility")

 The figure above shows the layout of a mock production facility.
 Inside this facility, operations suggested adding stack lights as an extra visual aid for operators to get a quick status of its 4 conveyor lines, avoiding the need to constantly monitor the HMI/SCADA displays.
-Engineering has suggested adding a siemens S7 1200 PLC with an IO link connection to 4 stacklights, with each line PLC sending basic status information to the stacklight PLC to control the stacklight outputs.
+Engineering has suggested adding a siemens S7 1200 PLC with an IO link connection to 4 stacklights, with each line PLC sending basic status information to the stacklight PLC to control the stack light outputs.
 Line 1-3 PLCs are Siemens-based, and can communicate with the stacklight PLC natively over Profinet.
 But line 4 is an Allen Bradley PLC that uses ethernet/IP, and can't communicate with the stacklight PLC without some form of protocol conversion.
 Traditionally, we'd use protocol gateway hardware, like anybus or red lion, to convert ethernet/IP to profinet.
 But for this application, we will instead use flowforge, a pure software-based approach, to convert ethernet/IP to Profinet.
 Let's walk through the process.